 Louisiana auto insurance requirements

-In Louisiana, law requires you to carry liability auto insurance in order to register and drive legally.
-This covers the cost of harm or damage to others or their properties that result from accident you cause.
+In Louisiana, the law requires you to carry liability auto insurance in order to register and drive legally.
+This covers the cost of harm or damage to others or their properties resulting from an accident you cause.
 The following minimum limits are required in the state:

 |Bodily injury (per person/per accident)||$15,000/$30,000|